bushido2014/express-auth/README.md

 # express-auth

 express-auth is a simple authentication application using Express.js, JWT, and MongoDB.
-It provides login functionality and route protection in a web application.
+It provides login functionality and route protection in a web application

 ## Description

 express-auth is a demo application that illustrates how to implement an authentication system using Express.js, JWT, and MongoDB.
-The project includes examples of protected routes and user session management.
+The project includes examples of protected routes and user session management

 ## Features